Divine twins: Role

 Represented as young men rescuing mortals from peril in battle or at sea, the Divine Twins rode the steeds that pull the sun across the sky and were sometimes depicted as horses themselves.
-They shared a sister, the Dawn (*H_{2}éwsōs), who is also portrayed as the daughter of the Sky-God (*Dyēus) in Indo-European myths.
+They shared a sister, *H₂éwsōs 'Dawn', who is also portrayed as the daughter of *Dyēus 'Sky' in Indo-European mythology.
 The two brothers are generally depicted as healers and helpers, travelling in miraculous vehicles to save shipwrecked mortals.
-They are often differentiated: one is represented as a physically strong and aggressive warrior, while the other is seen as a healer who rather gives attention to domestic duties, agrarian pursuits, or romantic adventures.
+They are often differentiated: one is represented as a physically strong and aggressive warrior, while the other is seen as a healer who gives attention to domestic duties, agrarian pursuits, or romantic adventures.

 In the Vedic, Greek and Baltic traditions, the Divine Twins similarly appear as the personifications of the morning and evening star.
 They are depicted as the lovers or the companions of a solar female deity, preferably the Sun's daughter but sometimes also the Dawn.
-In the majority of the stories where they appear, the Divine Twins rescue the Dawn from a watery peril, a theme that emerged from their role as the solar steeds.
+In most stories in which they appear, the Divine Twins rescue the Dawn from a watery peril, a theme that stems from their role as the solar steeds.

 During the night, the Divine Twins were said to return to the east in a golden boat, where they traversed a sea (Note: The northern Black Sea or the Sea of Azov.) to bring back the rising sun each morning.
 During the day, they crossed the nocturnal sky in pursuit of their consort, the morning star.
-In what seems to be a later addition confined to Europe, they were said to take a rest at the end of the day on the "Isles of the Blessed", a land seating in the western sea which possessed magical apple orchards.
+In what seems to be a later addition confined to Europe, they were said to rest at the end of the day on the Fortunate Isles, a land situated in the sea in the West with magical apples on it in the Garden of the Hesperides.
 By the Bronze Age, the Divine Twins were also represented as the coachmen of horse-driven solar chariots.

 Evidence

 Linguistic cognates

 Pair of Roman statuettes (3rd century AD) depicting the Dioscuri as horsemen.

 Three Indo-European traditions (Greek, Indic and Baltic) attest the mytheme of equestrian twins, all associated with the dawn or the sun's daughter.
-Although their names do not form a complete group of cognates, they nonetheless share a similar epithet leading to a possible ancestral name or epithet: the 'sons (or descendants) of Dyēus', the sky-god.
+Although their names do not form a complete group of cognates, they nonetheless share a similar epithet, suggesting a possible ancestral name or epithet: the 'sons (or descendants) of Dyēus'.